-Nattie flinched and cowered at the screaming, but it was her new, young blonde friend that bolted upright and rushed to the door like some kind of half-cocked hero.
+Nattie flinched and cowered at the screaming, but it was her new young blonde friend that bolted upright and rushed to the door like some kind of half-cocked heroine.

 “What in the blazes is going on out there!” asked Jackie.

 There were more loud crashes, more screams, and the sadistic, growling laughter of the wolf-creature.